KrauseFx/krausefx.com/_posts/2022-06-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 ---

-Overall the goal of this project wasn’t to get a precise list of data that is sent back, but to highlight the privacy & security issues that are caused by the use of in-app browsers, as well as to **prove that companies like Meta are already exploiting this loophole**.
+Overall the goal of this project wasn’t to get a precise list of data that is sent back, but to highlight the privacy & security issues that are caused by the use of in-app browsers, as well as to **prove that apps like Instagram are already exploiting this loophole**.

 To summarize the risks and disadvantages of having in-app browsers: